theory/pgenv/README.md

 For a more detailed configuration, see the [`pgenv config`](#pgenv-config) command below.

+### Running scripts

+It is possible to run custom script when particular events happen.
+The purpose is to let the user to configure the cluster as much as she want, for instance installing extension or pre-loading data.

+Custom scripts are driven by a set of configuration variables as follows:
+- `PGENV_SCRIPT_POSTINSTALL` is an executable script run as soon as the `build` finishes.
+The return value of the script does not affect the `pgenv` workflow.
+- `PGENV_SCRIPT_POSTINITDB` is an executable script run as soon as the `use` command ends the `initdb` phase, that happens only the `PGDATA` has not been initialized (i.e., on *very first `use`*).
+The return value of the script does not affect the `pgenv` workflow.
+- `PGENV_SCRIPT_POSTSTART` is an executable script executed each time an instances is started, that is `start` is executed.
+The return value of the script does not affect the `pgenv` workflow.

 ### Upgrading

 You can upgrade your installation to the cutting-edge version at any time